glass-dev/glass/tests/benchmarks/myriad/README.md

 2. Then, to reduce the required run time of the benchmark jobs on myriad, we install the required python dependencies from the group `test`.
-Therefore, we must create our virtual environment, ensureing we upgrade pip to a version which supports dependency groups...
+Therefore, we must create our virtual environment, ensuring we upgrade pip to a version which supports dependency groups...

    ```sh